mattladany/dotfiles/README.md

 # My Dotfiles

-## About
-These are the configuration and customization files I use for the terminal when developing.
-Files in this repository are symlinked to the user's home (/home/{user}) directory.
+These are my configuration and customization files.
+Files in this repository are symlinked to the user's home (/home/{user}) directory using the _bootstrap.sh_ script.

 ## Dependencies
 * _bash (version >= 3.2)_